-Effective January 25, 2013, the Portfolio's investment strategies changed to permit the sub-advisor to select fixed income securities in reference to the characteristics of a widely recognized Canadian shortterm bond index.
-In conjunction with this change, the Portfolio's benchmark changed to the DEX Short Term Bond Index (100%) from its previous benchmark, which was made up of the DEX Short Term Bond Index (50%) and the DEX Mid Term Bond Index (50%) (the "blended benchmark").
-In addition, the Portfolio's name changed from BMO Harris Canadian Bond Income Portfolio to its current name.
+Effective January 25, 2013, the Portfolio's investment strategies changed to permit the sub-advisor to select fixed income securities in reference to the characteristics of a widely recognized Canadian mid-term bond index.
+In conjunction with this change, the Portfolio's benchmark changed to the DEX Mid Term Bond Index from the DEX Universe Bond Index.
+In addition, the Portfolio's name changed from BMO Harris Canadian Total Return Bond Portfolio to its current name.

-For the six-month period ended June 30, 2013, the Portfolio's return, after expenses, was flat at 0.00%.
-The blended benchmark generated a -0.60% total return over the same six-month period.
-The DEX Short Term Bond Index's total return was 0.30% over the same sixmonth period.
+For the six-month period ended June 30, 2013, the Portfolio returned -1.80%, after expenses.
+The DEX Universe Bond Index generated a -1.68% total return over the six-month period.
+The DEX Mid Term Bond Index's total return was -1.51% over the same six-month period.

 Yields on Canadian bonds remained relatively flat during the first half of the period.
 Later in the period, however, yields moved notably higher after the U.S. Federal Reserve Board (the "Fed") hinted at potentially reducing its bond-buying program in the near future.
 The potential impact of fewer stimulative measures caused yields to surge around the world, which resulted in a sell-off of yield-oriented assets.
-Yields increased further in June 2013, after Fed Chairman Ben Bernanke confirmed his intent to reduce his bondbuying program - possibly before the end of 2013.
+Yields increased further in June 2013, after Fed Chairman Ben Bernanke confirmed his intent to reduce his bond-buying program - possibly before the end of 2013.
 This resulted in a further sell-off in all assets including bonds, equities and commodities.